timm/sinless/epsilon.md

    - A standard genetic algorithm makes 10<sup>4</sup> attempts to improve a solution (100 individuals mutated across 100 generations).
 Given your _1/d_ Cohen result, what do you think of the need for 10<sup>4</sup> samples?

-6. Cohen's rule, while simple, is often depreciated.
+6. Cohen's rule, while simple, is often depreciated (since it makes naive parametric assumptions that the data is a symmetric curve with one single maximum point).
+An alternate method, that

 7. All the above seems to be  saying that learning can be successful from  a very small number of samples.
 What is the counter-case to all the above?